jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 ### Talk through the problem

-The whole point of having you solving an exercise during an interview is **to provide the chance for the interviewer to evaluate how you approach a problem**.
+The whole point of having you solve an exercise during an interview is **to provide the chance for the interviewer to evaluate how you approach a problem**.
 So the best thing you can do to help your interviewer's job is to **speak through your thought process**.

 It'll probably feel odd at first because usually, this happens as an internal monologue in your head, so make sure you **practice this even when you’re solving problems on your own**.